-Learn more about LaGrange County by contacting Ryne Krock, president of the LaGrange County Economic Development Corp.Email LaGrange County
+Learn more about LaGrange County by contacting President and CEO Bill Bradley with the LaGrange County Economic Development Corp.Email Bill Bradley

 LaGrange County is located on the Michigan border and 30 minutes from the Ohio border, serving as a link between the major markets in Chicago, Indianapolis, and Detroit.
 The I-80/90 Toll Road traverses LaGrange County and has an exit that intersects Indiana State Road 9.
 Served by two major ports, the Port of Indiana-Burns Harbor and the Port of Toledo-Seaport, LaGrange County is within a two-hour drive of both on the I-80/90 Interstate highway.
 Additionally, Fort Wayne International Airport and South Bend Regional Airport are less than an hour’s drive away.

 - LaGrange boasts the third-largest Amish settlement in the United States at 45 percent of the county’s population.

 - Launch LaGrange is an annual competition that provides students the opportunity to start their own business and simultaneously compete for prize money that can be used to grow their business or used towards college tuition.

 - LaGrange County is home to Indiana’s Largest Fish and Wildlife area offering 11,500 acres of seasonal hunting, fishing, hiking or paddling.

 - The LaGrange County Community Foundation, United Fund of LaGrange County, Parkview LaGrange Foundation, Purdue University Cooperative Extension Service, ministerial associations and other interagency groups work side-by-side to ensure that the workforce has access to all the essentials that a caring community should offer.